-How to save space on Solid State Drives (SSDs) - Part Three: System Restore
+How to save space on Solid State Drives (SSDs) in Windows 7 - Part 3

-Description: This is a technical article on to the topic of saving space on Solid State Drives.
+Description: This is a technical article on to the topic of saving space on Solid State Drives in Windows 7.
 Part three covers limiting the amount of space available for System Restore.

 The purpose of this article series is to show how to save space on Solid State Drives, which are typically smaller than standard hard drives.
 In this article we will limit the amount of space used by System Restore to free up (and prevent further use by System Restore) space on your solid state drive.